Hillaryland

-Hillaryland was the self-designated name of a group of core advisors to Hillary Clinton, when she was First Lady of the United States and again when, as United States Senator, she was one of the Democratic Party candidates for president in the 2008 U.S. election.
+Hillaryland is the self-designated name of a group of core advisors to Hillary Clinton, particularly while she was first lady of the United States, during her tenure as a U.S. senator from New York, and through her presidential runs in 2008 and 2016.

-The group included Huma Abedin, Patti Solis Doyle (credited with coining the name "Hillaryland"), Mandy Grunwald, Neel Lattimore, Ann Lewis, Evelyn Lieberman, Tamera Luzzatto, Capricia Marshall, Cheryl Mills, Minyon Moore, Lissa Muscatine, Neera Tanden, Melanne Verveer, Lisa Caputo, Ann Stock and Maggie Williams.
-In her autobiography, Living History, Clinton credits campaign aide Steve Rabinowitz with first using the term.
+The group includes Huma Abedin, Patti Solis Doyle, Mandy Grunwald, Neel Lattimore, Ann Lewis, Evelyn Lieberman, Tamera Luzzatto, Capricia Marshall, Cheryl Mills, Minyon Moore, Lissa Muscatine, Neera Tanden, Melanne Verveer, Lisa Caputo, Ann Stock, and Maggie Williams.